-5. Conservation
+9. Conservation

-- To refit and reconstruct pottery vessels by appropriate adhesive.
-A heat and waterproof adhesive, e.g. product of H. Marcel Guest Ltd., is recommended. - Any adhesives which are not reversible or will damage artefacts, e.g. the pottery vessel should not be applied on the finds.
+- To refit and reconstruct pottery vessels with appropriate adhesive.
+A heat and waterproof adhesive, e.g. product of H. Marcel Guest Ltd., is recommended. - Any adhesives which are not reversible or would damage the finds should not be applied on the finds.
+Archaeologist is advised to consult the AMO if in doubt.

-6. Finds register
+10. Finds register